International Agreement for the suppression of the White Slave Traffic: Background

+Eliza Armstrong case and the internationally infamous White slave trade affair in the 1880s.

+In 1899 the first international congress against white slave trade took place in London, where the International Bureau for the Suppression of the Traffic in Women and Children was founded to coordinate an international campaign, and as a result of the campaign of the movement suggestions was put forward on how to combat the white slave trade in Paris in 1902, which eventually resulted in the International Agreement for the suppression of the White Slave Traffic in May 1904.

 Early treaties

 The initial treaty was concluded in Paris on 18 May 1904 and came into force on 18 July 1905.
 A total of 26 states ratified the original 1904 treaty.
 However, five years after the treaty came into force, it was re-negotiated in Paris and concluded on 4 May 1910.
 The 1910 treaty came into force on 5 July 1920, and a total of 41 states ratified it.

 1949 Protocol

 In 1949 in Lake Success, New York, a Protocol was negotiated which amended and updated both the 1904 and the 1910 treaties.
 The Protocol was concluded on 4 May 1949 and came into force on the same date.
 The resulting amended treaties came into force on 21 June 1951 (1904 version) and 14 August 1951 (1910 version).
 As of 2013, 33 states have ratified the amending Protocol and the amended 1949 versions of the treaties have 54 state parties.